-Regarding the voter's module we determined that it would take less than half a second to compute 1000 passwords; the blinding process is done in less than 200 ms; and the verification of a blind signatures is done in less than 30 ms. So, when using REVS in a configuration requiring 5 signatures the voter's module would compute all cryptographic functions in about a second.
+Regarding the voter's module we determined that it would take less than half a second to compute 1000 passwords; the blinding process is done in less than 200 ms; and the verification of the blind signatures is done in less than 30 ms. So, if we use REVS in a configuration requiring 5 signatures, the voter's module would compute all cryptographic functions in about a second.

-The Administrator is the other entity that must compute cryptographic functions (signing blinded ballot digests).
-In our tests we verified that an Administrator takes less than 200 ms to verify the voter identity and sign the blinded ballot (about 15% for the first action and 85% for the second).
-An Administrator, with the test configuration, can produce 5 signatures per second.
-For getting better performance results we can use a more powerful computer or deploy the Administrator as a cluster of machines sharing a high-performance database.
+The Administrator is the other entity that must compute cryptographic functions (signing blinded ballots).
+In our tests we verified that an Administrator takes less than 200 ms to verify voter's identity and sign the blinded ballot.

 Besides servers' performance it's also necessary to analyze the amount of data transferred in the protocol (c.f.
 Figure 3).
-Being REVS a ballot independent voting system we must make some assumption before analyzing any data transfers: we assumed that the elections list is 1 KB long; the election data is divided in a fixed part with 2 KB (ballot questions, election configuration and election public key), and a variable part with N 1024 bits long (public keys of the Administrators running the election), finally we assume that the vote (the ballot answers) is 256 bytes long.
+Being REVS a ballot independent voting system we must make some assumption before analyzing any data transfers: we assume that the election list is 3 Kb long; the election data is divided in a fixed part with 10 Kb (ballot questions, election configuration and election public key), and a variable part with n \ 1024 bits long (signing keys of the Administrators running the election), finally we assume that the ballot (the answers) is 256 bits long.